golovatskygroup/mcp-lens/README.md

 ### VS Code

-If you have an MCP extension / client that supports stdio servers, reuse the same command/args/env.
+If you have an MCP extension / client that supports stdio servers, reuse the same command/args/env setup as shown above.

 ## How it works